robotros/UDACITY/full-stack-nanodegree/Project-Multi-User-Blog/README.md

 * Project Requirements can be found at [UDACITY.com](http://www.UDACITY.com/)
 * Project can be found running at [Google Ap Engine](https://hello-world-158219.appspot.com/blog/)
-* Project was foung to "Meet Specifications" by Udacity Code Review
+* Project was found to "Meet Specifications" by Udacity Code Review